fakela/documentation/get-started/make-your-first-request.md

 To create an API key:

-1. Click on any of the API card on the APIs Store, for this example, we will click on the **Expense Receipts** card.
+1. Click on any of the API cards on the APIs Store, for this example, we will click on the **Expense Receipts** card.

 ![Expense receipts API card on the right](https://files.readme.io/f111f5b-Screenshot_2021-12-02_at_18.05.20.png "create an api key")